 In order to promote French and the French-speaking world, furthering France’s influence abroad, the actors of French diplomacy have established the following:

-a multilateral policy which aims to bring French-speaking countries together as a political community.
-France supported the creation of the International Agency of La Francophonie in 1970.
-Today, the International Organisation of La Francophonie (IOF) has 84 Member States and observers with French as a common language.
-This institution contributes to peace, democracy, human rights, the promotion of French and cultural diversity, and the development of shared and sustainable prosperity.
+- a multilateral policy aimed at bringing Francophone countries together in a political community.
+France supported the created of the International Agency of La Francophonie in 1970.
+In 2018, the International Organisation of La Francophonie (OIF) has 88 Member and Observer States with French as a reference language.
+This institution representing the Francophone world contributes to peace, democracy, human rights, the promotion of French and cultural diversity, and the development of shared and sustainable prosperity.

 Updated: February 2019